10 Most Popular Desserts in America

 Doughnuts.
 According to WebstaurantStore Blog, 123 million doughnuts were eaten in 2016 and nearly $350 million was spent on doughnuts.

-What is the most popular dessert in America?
+What is the most popular baked good in the United States?

 Lots More Information